Chrisknyfe/boujie_water_shader/README.md

 shader, itself based on an NVidia shader book.
 Recently I ported this shader to godot 4 when I updated my game, and now I want to give the results back to the community.

+# Quick Start with Prefabs

+To get started with your ocean, instantiate a child scene with SHIFT+CTRL+A and load one of the prefab scenes in res://addons/boujie_water_shader/prefabs .

+You can also apply prefab materials, such as ice and obsidian, to your existing objects.

 # How it works